TimothyDJones/awesome-laravel/README.md

 - [Laravel user types and polymorphic relationships](http://www.richardbagshaw.co.uk/laravel-user-types-and-polymorphic-relationships/) - An alternative to [single-table inheritance (STI)](http://martinfowler.com/eaaCatalog/singleTableInheritance.html) using Laravel's [polymorphic relationships](http://laravel.com/docs/4.2/eloquent#polymorphic-relations).
 - [Single-Table Inheritance in Laravel 4](http://www.colorfultyping.com/single-table-inheritance-in-laravel-4/) - Excellent tutorial on dealing with models that share common attributes, except for a small number of class- or type-specific attributes.
 - [Limiting 'Belongs To Many' database queries with Pivot table values](http://stephen.rees-carter.net/thought/limiting-belongs-to-many-database-queries-with-pivot-table-values-in-laravel) - Also explains how to access additional attributes on [pivot tables](http://laravel.com/docs/4.2/eloquent#many-to-many).
+- [Sharing Laravel Homestead Sites](https://medium.com/@genealabs/sharing-laravel-homestead-sites-ad05aa218022) with [ngrok](https://ngrok.com/) - If you have a Laravel Homestead (or *[other Vagrant Laravel environment](https://github.com/TimothyDJones/laravel-precise32-php5.4)*) that you want to share with others, these instructions will help you get it going.

 ## Resources
 - [Laracasts](https://laracasts.com/) - The _de facto_ standard tutorials for Laravel developed by Jeffrey Way.
 (Some free Laracasts videos on YouTube [here](https://www.youtube.com/user/laracasts).)